Bertrand Dawson, 1st Viscount Dawson of Penn: Death of George V

 On the night of 20 January 1936, King George V was close to death; his physicians issued a bulletin with the words "The King's life is moving peacefully towards its close."
 Dawson's private diary, unearthed after his death and made public in 1986, reveals that the King's last words, a mumbled "God damn you!", were addressed to his nurse, Catherine Black, when she gave him a sedative that night.
-Dawson, who supported the "gentle growth of euthanasia", admitted in the diary that he ended the King's life with a lethal dose of morphine and cocaine:
+Dawson, who supported the "gentle growth of euthanasia" but opposed a 1936 Voluntary Euthanasia (Legalisation) Bill in the Lords, admitted in the diary that he ended the King's life with a lethal dose of morphine and cocaine:

 At about 11 o'clock it was evident that the last stage might endure for many hours, unknown to the Patient but little comporting with that dignity and serenity which he so richly merited and which demanded a brief final scene.
 Hours of waiting just for the mechanical end when all that is really life has departed only exhausts the onlookers & keeps them so strained that they cannot avail themselves of the solace of thought, communion or prayer.
 I therefore decided to determine the end and injected (myself) morphia gr.3/4 and shortly afterwards cocaine gr.1 into the distended jugular vein...In about 1/4 an hour - breathing quieter - appearance more placid - physical struggle gone.

-Dawson said that he acted to preserve the King's dignity, to prevent further strain on the family, and so that the King's death at 11:55 p.m. could be announced in the morning edition of The Times newspaper rather than "less appropriate ... evening journals".
+Dawson said that he acted to preserve the King's dignity, to prevent further strain on the family, and so that the King's death at 11:55 pm could be announced in the morning edition of The Times newspaper rather than "less appropriate ... evening journals".
 To make doubly sure that this would happen Dawson telephoned his wife in London asking her to let The Times know when the announcement was imminent.

-When this appeared in The Daily Telegraph a reader wrote in recalling a clerihew in circulation during Dawson's life: